blacklightpy/vaultofknowledge/Types of Tests.md

 - Run conditional stage testing - test only if a certain component was modified
 - Stop all running jobs when one test has failed - in parallel situations
+- Auto-cancel queued builds - in case a developer made a quick change just after pushing once

 ![[Pasted image 20221230140324.png]]